/* Rambling Owl addition to remove page titles from blogs */

 Again, with no fuss at all, the doors rolled outwards and down and I was the first car out of the ferry and onto the A841, the only road of any consequence on Arran, running a circular route right around the coastline - a trip of some 57 miles.

-A flock of sheep were being herded down this road and vehicles mounted the grassy verge to let them through, a gesture which immediately endeared me to the place, that and the middle aged gent in a shocking pink tracksuit who jogged cheerfully along the harbour front paying no heed whatsoever to the odd looks he drew.
+A flock of sheep were being herded down this road and vehicles mounted the grassy verge to let them through, a prioritisation which immediately endeared me to the place, that and the middle aged gent in a shocking pink tracksuit who jogged cheerfully along the harbour front paying no heed whatsoever to the odd looks he drew.

 There is little to Lochranza except the small ferry terminal, some pretty water front properties, and the oblique ruin of Lochranza Castle .
 It has a declining population of some 200 and takes its name from the small sea loch of Ranza about which it is built.
 As a plus point it is home to the islands distillery which produces Arran Single Malt (in keeping with my previous visits to Scotland, where distilleries seem hell bent on refusing me access, the distillery was closed for the day) but also has the dubious reputation of being the village with the least hours of sunshine of any in the United Kingdom, lying as it does in a north-facing valley on an island with a particularly high level of rainfall.
 However, unlike most villages in the UK it has its very own poem dedicated to it by none other than Sir Walter Scott - and I quote: